M64GitHub/libtsprites/README.md

 ```bash
 sudo make install
 ```
-Copies the shared lib into /usr/lib
+Copies the shared lib into `/usr/lib/`, and the include files into `/usr/include/`.